Addiction Treatment Gap Is Driving A Black Market For Suboxone

 "I think if I had never started [Suboxone] on the street, I wouldn't have no interest in doing nothing but getting high," he says.

 Daryl still hasn't made it into treatment.
 He had trouble starting his insurance, and the market for illicit buprenorphine can be fragile.
-Daryl struggled to stay away from heroin when the person he bought buprenorphine from lost their prescription.
+Daryl struggled to stay away from heroin when the person from whom he bought buprenorphine lost the prescription.
 Addiction can take years to conquer, and many attempts, but Daryl says his time on buprenorphine allowed him to see a way back to a normal life.

 "I'm at a point of my life now where I know I've got to change something, or I'm going to go back to prison," he says.
 "I'm definitely ready to do something different."